scribhneoir/stream/README.md

 ## Manefesto

+stream should...
-- stream should be minimalistic
+- be minimalistic
-- stream should discourage perfectionism
+- discourage perfectionism
-- stream should assist in the consolidation and organization of ideas
+- assist in the consolidation and organization of ideas
-- stream should save data in an accessible and open standard
+- save data in an accessible and open standard
-- stream should streamline the sharing of ideas
+- streamline the sharing of ideas
+- accommodate for multiple platforms

 ## Development